Face Oils Are Great for Your Skin—Here’s Everything They Can Do for You

 Most commonly, face oils are applied at night, so they can do their job while you sleep, when your skin does most of its repair work.

 “Most oils moisturize and hydrate the top surface layers of the skin because they are lipophilic, trapping moisture in, while keeping toxins and other bad stuff out of the skin and pores,” says Dr. Shamban.
 Still, different oils serve a different purpose—and some aren’t ideal for cosmetic purposes.
-(Anyone concerned regarding whether palm oil is bad will agree with that.)
-Here are some recommendations for the best face oils:
+In other words, not all oils are good for skin.
+(Anyone concerned about whether palm oil is bad will agree with that.)

 Tea Tree Oil